jcsargis00/NFT-Research/README.md

 #
 ![mod](https://github.com/jcsargis00/NFT-Research/blob/main/images/mlmodel.PNG)
 #
 Finally, the power consumption predictor algorithm and dataset (Global Active Power, Global Reactive Power, Global Intensity and Voltage variable) were altered to use regression and the sequential option giving the results below.
-Plots presenting the actual vs. predicted values for each time seriesare below.
+Plots presenting the actual vs. predicted values for each time series are below.
 For the Global_active_power, Global_reactive_power and Global_intensity time series, LSTM has did a good job forecasting performance,  the outputs and targets were close.
 The LSTM forecasting performance with for the 'Voltage' time series was not as good, fluctuations were not predicted.
 #
 ![pred](https://github.com/jcsargis00/NFT-Research/blob/main/images/powerpred.PNG)
 #